Bushender/1800_202530_BBY28/README.md

 ## Usage

 1. Open your browser and visit `http://localhost:3000`.
-2. Browse the list of hiking trails displayed on the main page.
-3. Click the heart icon (or similar) to mark a trail as a favorite.
-4. View your favorite hikes in the favorites section.
+2. Log in or create an account.
+3. Navigate campus and its buildings via the main Map tab.
+4. Open the profile page to edit your username and set a display name or assign your profile a set.
+5. View and add/edit assignments that are shared throughout your set.
+6. Recieve notifications when an assignment is close to a due date.

 ---